puchka/algomada-webinar-graph-algos/graph-algorithms.md

 ‘Competitive Programming’ in summary, is this: “Given well-known Computer Science (CS) problems, solve them as quickly as possible!”.

+# Tips to be competitive

+- Type Code Faster
+- Quickly identify problem type
+- Do Algorithm Analysis
+- Master Programming Languages
+- Master the Art of Testing Code
+- Practice and More Practice

 # What is a graph?

 A data structure to represent link between objects.